Evolutionary history of plants

-Evidence of the emergence of embryophyte land plants first occurs in the mid-Ordovician (~), and by the middle of the Devonian (~), many of the features recognised in land plants today were present, including roots and leaves.
-By Late Devonian (~) some free-sporing plants such as Archaeopteris had secondary vascular tissue that produced wood and had formed forests of tall trees.
-Also by late Devonian, Elkinsia, an early seed fern, had evolved seeds.
+Evidence of the emergence of embryophyte land plants first occurs in the middle Ordovician (~).
+By the middle of the Devonian (~), fossil evidence has shown that many of the features recognised in land plants today were present, including roots and leaves.
+More recently geochemical evidence suggests that around this time that the terrestrial realm had largely been colonized which altered the global terrestrial weathering environment.
+By the late Devonian (~) some free-sporing plants such as Archaeopteris had secondary vascular tissue that produced wood and had formed forests of tall trees.
+Also by the late Devonian, Elkinsia, an early seed fern, had evolved seeds.